Financial assistance benefits for disabled people by state, including near you.

 Disability benefit programs that offer cash compensation

-Direct financial assistance is generally available to those that qualify from the Social Security.
-There are two main benefit programs offered (see below).
+Direct financial assistance from SSI or SSDI are the primary Social Security Administration (SSA) benefits for people with a handicap.
 There is in effect free government money available to pay for all sort of bills, whether they are related to medical needs, housing, homecare or other expenses.
-They do have restrictions in place and any financial aid is only offered to those with a proven disability and that meet certain medical criteria.
-If you are approved, then a number of benefits will be provided.
+SSA does have restrictions in place and any financial aid is only offered to those with a proven disability, or their caregivers, and that meet certain medical criteria.
+If you are approved, then a number of benefits will be provided from local SSA offices.
 Phone number is 1-800-772-1213.
-Or locate government assistance for family caregivers.
+Caregivers can also get help from social security, and locate government assistance for family caregivers.

 State regulations on utility disconnections may be able to assist disabled customers with keeping their heat, lights, gas as well as electricity on.
 A number of laws and regulations have been put into place by many states in order to ensure that residents with some form of verified medical condition have additional protections.
 This can include children, seniors, adults, and those customers with a life threatening condition or a handicap.
 Find your state utility disconnection laws.

-If your application has been rejected for other, non-medical reasons, then applicants need to call their local Social Security Office.
+- If your disability application has been rejected for other, non-medical reasons, then applicants need to call their local Social Security Office.
 Or individuals may dial 1-800-772-1213 for more information.
 Or if their current cash benefits have been stopped or reduced, they can get help with reduction in SSA payments.

-A number of companies provide representatives, which will be either disability advocates or highly trained lawyers, to help throughout the process.
+- A number of private, for hire companies provide representatives, which will be either disability advocates or highly trained lawyers, to help throughout the process.
 These companies only need to be paid if they are successful in helping you receive SSDI disability, emergency money from the government or some form of social security compensation.
 So there is no cost to consumers unless they are successful.
 Get more details on social security disability advocates.

 It can often take many months to be approved for financial assistance from any disability program.
 While they wait, many applicants often struggling to keep up with their bills and living expenses since the process takes so long to complete.
 There are some resources available though when the individual is in a crisis situation.
 Many non-profits and government agencies provide financial help while waiting on disability, and the support will last until their first SSI payment is issued is issued by the Social Security Administration.

-Housing assistance programs for the disabled
+Housing and home repair assistance programs for the disabled

 Government or non-profit grants may be able to pay for needed home modifications.
 This can include any changes that are required in order to adapt living spaces to meet the needs of individuals or families with physical limitations.
 The improvements will need to allow them to continue to live safely and independently in their current residence.